Brajmohan11997/Create-resume/README.md

  Code Explanation
 The core of this application lies in the Resume class, which has:

-Fields: To store various resume details like fName, lName, professionalCourseName, techSkills, instituteName, etc.
+#000000Fields: To store various resume details like fName, lName, professionalCourseName, techSkills, instituteName, etc.
 Default Constructor: public Resume(): Allows for creating a Resume object without initial parameters, enabling incremental data addition.
 Overloaded addDetails Methods:
 addDetails(String fName, String lName, int age, String contact): For personal information.